My research interests revolve around questions of state-society relations, state transformation, governance, political

 and international politics, including: the making of foreign and security policy in Southeast Asia; state-building

-interventions in East Timor; the failure of the ASEAN Economic Community; and the evolution of Myanmar’s
+interventions in East Timor; the failure of the ASEAN Economic Community; and the evolution of Myanmar’s economy

 My current research is focused on a new project with Prof Shahar Hameiri (University of Queensland): state

 transformation and the rise of China.
-We are exploring how the state transformation processes identified in
+We are exploring how the state transformation processes identified in Governing

-are conditioning China’s rise in its near abroad.
+conditioning China’s rise in its near abroad.
 Against mainstream IR approaches that depict China as a classically

 “Westphalian” state pursuing a coherent “grand strategy”, we are investigating how state transformation is generating